 TheBodaciousBeer handmakes this set of 3 organic soaps from natural olive oils and essential oils safe for baby skin.
 Choosing organic soap bars helps prevent the use of plastic bottles or wrapping.
-These castile soaps which cure for months will last a long time.
+These castile soaps, which cure for months, will last a long time.

 According to WRAP, a UK Charity assessing the impact of our consumption and waste, the UK disposes of around 3 billion diapers each year.
-In the US it's estimated to be more like 20-25bn.
+In the US, it's estimated to be more like 20-25bn.

 Large brands typically make disposable diapers from both wood pulp and plastics.
 And estimates suggest that babies can get through up to 3000 nappies each year before toilet training.
 That’s a lot of plastic waste.

 Most parents will have stumbled across the many arguments for and against disposable nappies versus their cloth diapers or reusable counterparts.
 The long and short of it is that the environmental impact is not all that clear cut given the energy and water used in the home to wash non-disposables continually.

 However, we can’t argue with the fact that disposable diapers rarely get recycled.
 And with each disposal, a little more makes its way into landfills.